-CUPE 3903 is committed to maintaining listservs that are safe and accessible for all members while ensuring that they provide space for fruitful, spirited discussion where the listserv's mandate permits.
-This means that, for listservs with a restricted purpose and mandate, members are expected to limit their discussions to the scope of the listserv.
-All members are expected to commit to participating in ways that are consistent with the CUPE code of conduct and to avoid harassing behaviour, discriminatory behaviour and personal attacks (definitions below).
+CUPE 3903 is committed to maintaining electronic methods of communication that are safe and accessible for all members while ensuring that they provide space for fruitful, spirited discussion.
+This means that, for electronic communications platforms with a restricted purpose and mandate, members are expected to limit their discussions to the scope of that platform.
+All members are expected to commit to participating in ways that are consistent with the CUPE code of conduct and to avoid harassing behaviour, discriminatory behaviour, and personal attacks (definitions below).
 While this kind of participation is meant to ensure a safe space for broad participation, it will not always ensure comfort.
 It is everyone's responsibility to be conscious of the difference between posts with content or opinions that one dislikes or finds politically disagreeable and posts that include discriminatory and/or harassing language.